 - have heart problems

-- Tell your doctor right away if you become pregnant while taking GILOTRIF.
+- Tell your doctor right away if you become pregnant or think you are pregnant while taking GILOTRIF.

 How should I take GILOTRIF?